 Free Preliminary Transfer Credit Review

-Our admissions representatives can provide free preliminary transfer credit reviews, so you can find out if the college credits you previously earned will transfer toward your degree.
+Our admissions coaches can provide free preliminary transfer credit reviews, so you can find out if the college credits you previously earned will transfer toward your degree.

 If you’re enrolled at another university and need to take a few courses here to complete your degree on schedule, we can help.
 Simply select the “Non-Degree Seeking Student” status when you submit our admissions application.
 We strongly recommend that you first check with your primary institution to make sure the credits you earn here will transfer there.